 Home Caregivers

-Finding a properly trained caregiver for someone with diabetes is an important addition to a diabetes healthcare team.
-It’s important to find someone who is dedicated to helping monitor diabetes management and has prior experience in all the important aspects of monitoring, including: spotting symptoms of highs and lows, performing various test, and proper nutrition.
-They should have direct contact with the physician and other members of the team as well.
+Finding a properly trained caregiver for someone with diabetes is an essential addition to a diabetes healthcare team.
+It’s important to find someone who is dedicated to helping monitor diabetes management and has prior experience in all the important aspects of monitoring, including spotting symptoms of highs and lows, performing various tests, and proper nutrition.
+They should also have direct contact with the physician and other members of the team.